cdoublev/css/doc/README.md

 ### CSS Grammar

-The CSS grammar is layered on three levels: lexic, syntax, and semantics.
-Lexic and syntax define the structure.
+The CSS grammar is layered on three levels: tokens, syntax, and semantics.
+Tokens and syntax define the structure.
 Semantics defines the contextual meaning.

 The following list defines the different levels of CSS structures: